Ovarian Vein Embolization

 Pelvic congestion syndrome, also known as ovarian vein reflux, is a painful condition resulting from the presence of varicose veins in the pelvis.
 The condition is caused by valves in the veins that help return blood to the heart against gravity becoming weakened and not closing properly, allowing blood to flow backwards and pool in the vein causing pressure and bulging veins.
 Diagnosis of the condition is done through one of several methods: pelvic venography, magnetic resonance imaging and pelvic and transvaginal ultrasound.

 During this procedure, an interventional radiologist inserts a catheter up the femoral vein and into the faulty vein(s).
 Catheterization requires only a small nick in the skin for insertion and x-ray image guidance of the catheter to its target area.
-The catheter delivers Dacron filaments-bearing coils that clot the blood and seal the faulty vein.
-The use of the recently developed Sotradecol foam agent allows the radiologist to block even the smallest veins not previously accessible.
+The catheter delivers small metallic coils that clot the blood and seal the abnormal vein.
+The use of Sotradecol foam agent allows the radiologist to block smaller veins not accessible for coils.

 How should I prepare?